 At the entry of the village, we were marvelled to see a self-service vegetable stall with no human monitoring.
 I was glad that there was so much good in the world yet.
 People are supposed to pick their choice of vegetables/fruits and leave behind the money in a box.
 Imagine the same during our current lockdown!
 Doesn't it sound too good to be true?

 So here we were in a simple life setup perfect enough to sustain in a complex world.
 We reached early morning to notice very few people out and about.
 Of-course there were flowers from every home-garden smiling at us and welcoming us, birds singing melodies and butterflies fluttering all around.

-The Dzuleke village primariy got its name because of the Dzuleke river which flows underground through this village.
+The Dzuleke village primarily got its name because of the Dzuleke river which flows underground through this village.
 Dzuleke is also inhibited by Angami tribe and has only 40 houses in the village.
-The village has adapted Christianity and a tiny church building is its proof.
+The village has adopted Christianity and a tiny church building is its proof.
 One will come across a primary school also in the village but the students move to Kohima for further education.

 Much like Khonoma, the Village Council of Dzuleke too decided to ban hunting in 1999.
 This resulted in the enhanced bio-diversity of the village with increasing flora and fauna of its mountains, many varieties of birds visiting the region and freshwater and snow trouts.

 How eco-tourism is helping Dzuleke's sustainable living -

 The village council has set up the Dzulekie Eco-tourism Board (DETB) with the help of the North East Initiative Development Agency, NEIDA (a Tata Trusts group) in 2014.
 The bio-diversity and wildlife of the region had started attracting tourists, wild-life enthusiasts and various student groups interested in trekking in the nearby hills.